 UniSA is committed to being an integral part of this precinct, bringing its health, technology and science expertise to the project with the development of the UniSA Cancer Research Institute.

 The precinct will be the largest of its kind in the southern hemisphere integrating top health, research and education infrastructure within a thriving 21st century hub.

 The UniSA Cancer Research Institute will be home to the Centre for Cancer Biology, the MOD.
 Museum of Discovery, and an ICT Innovation and Collaboration Centre.

 As the gateway to the Health and Biomedical Precinct, this new building will bring together students, educators, researchers and the public in a community of ideas and innovation that will transform health research and services and industry and public perceptions of science and technology.

-For more information visit the Health Innovation Building webpage.
+For more information visit the UniSA Cancer Research Institute webpage.